Join the Global Breast Cancer Movement

 N

-Neoadjuvant Therapy (Induction Chemotherapy, Primary Chemotherapy or Preoperative Chemotherapy)
+Neoadjuvant Chemotherapy (Induction Chemotherapy, Primary Chemotherapy, Preoperative Chemotherapy)

-Chemotherapy or hormone therapy used as a first treatment.
-Often used for large or advanced cancers to shrink tumors before surgery.
+Chemotherapy or hormone therapy used as a first treatment (before surgery).
+Often used for large or locally-advanced breast cancers to shrink tumors before surgery.

 Neoplasia